ArKaneVision/JavaSynth-Api/README.md

   This is the API for the user created patches.

-  Users can save their synth settings so created patches that are stored in this API that built using MongoDB, Mongoose, and Express.
+  Users can save their synth settings and create patches that are stored in this API which was built using MongoDB, Mongoose, and Express.

-  The data storage is simple, The JSON objects in the DB are a mirror of the state that is used collectively by all of the components in the synthesizer.
-Each is a large document with no relationship beside to the user who created them
+  The data storage is simple, The JSON objects in the DB are a mirror of the react state that is used collectively by all of the components in the synthesizer.
+Each is a large document with no relationship besides to the user who created them

 ## Front End